ksu-is/Computer-Cost-Builder/projectroadmap.md

 **Project Roadmap**
 All work to be completed by Jakob Beck.

-1. Evaluate the codebase located (here)[https://stackoverflow.com/questions/26001920/calculating-sales-taxes-using-functions-in-python] to determine how best to adapt it to a computer cost builder.
+1. Evaluate the codebase located (here)[https://stackoverflow.com/questions/26001920/calculating-sales-taxes-using-functions-in-python] to determine how best to adapt it to a computer cost builder. **Done**
 2. Create the first draft of the program that:
 * Gets user input.
 * Calculates the cost of the build.